Surplus in sight: Corporate profits give Robertson a $9.3b surprise

 Robertson announced the Budget Policy Statement, when he announces how much new money will be spent in the 2023 Budget, will be announced on December 14 of this year.

-He signalled a restrained 2023 Budget, with a fiscal policy dubbed "cutting our cloth".
+He signalled a restrained 2023 Budget, with a fiscal policy dubbed "cutting our cloth".0